The Dark Man (film)

 The Dark Man (also known as Man Detained) is a 1951 British black and white film-noir thriller film written and directed by Jeffrey Dell and starring Edward Underdown, Maxwell Reed and Natasha Parry.
 It was produced by Julian WIntle for Rank Studios.

 Plot

 At a farmhouse in a lonely wood, "The Dark Man" kills a petty criminal.
 He then shoots the taxi driver who drove him there, knowing he would be able to identify him.
-However, the murder is witnessed by a young actress, Molly, who is passing by on her bicycle, and although she only saw him from a distance, The Dark Man will take no chances.
-When the police investigate the killings, Inspector Viner is assigned to the case, and soon develops romantic feelings for Molly.
+However, The Dark Man is spotted at the scene of the second murder by a young actress, Molly, who is passing by on her bicycle, although she doesn't realise what has happened at the time.
+This is reported in the newspaper, and, although she only saw him from a distance, The Dark Man will take no chances, and decides to kill Molly.
+When the police investigate the killings, Inspector Viner is assigned to the case and soon develops romantic feelings for Molly.
 Meanwhile, The Dark Man stalks his prey, and after being foiled in an attempt to kill Molly at her home continues to pursue her.
 The climax comes with a desperate chase across a desolate landscape.